 Learn the language of design so you can talk about the field and your work appropriately (e.g., interface, metric, mental model, accessibility, navigation, iterative, persona, etc.)

 Understand the basics of the technology you are likely to be working on – for example, hardware (e.g., wearables, mobile devices), software, and platforms/operating systems like Android, iOS, web, etc. You don’t need to know how to code.

 Product strategy.
+Content strategy.
 Accessibility.
 Business metrics.
 Brand awareness.
-Content strategy.
-These are are things you will eventually learn more about, but you don’t need to know much about them right now.
-It’s unlikely you will get asked about All The Things, just know what some of them mean and how they relate to research, so if you get asked about it, you can speak to it at minimum.
-Or, simply say that you are familiar and want to learn more.
-It’s ok to admit you don’t know about something!
+Front end development.
+Agile.
+You don’t need to know or have done All The Things.
+As you gain experience, your knowledge and understanding of research, design, and tech will skyrocket!
+At minimum, try to know what various words and concepts mean and how they relate to research.
+That way if you get asked about it, you can speak to it at minimum.
+Or, you can simply say that you are familiar and want to learn more.
+And it’s ok to admit you don’t know about something!

 Have at least a basic idea of key UX roles (i.e., people who you will be working with) and what they do – e.g., product designer, front-end developer, product manager, content strategist, etc.